neondatabase/website/content/docs/reference/cli-projects.md

 ```

 #### Options

+In addition to the Neon CLI [global options](../neon-cli/global-options), the `get` sub-command supports the this option:

 | Option       | Description   | Type   | Required  |
 | ------------ | ------------- | ------ | :------: |